twitwi/findmyphone/README.md

 - added a build script
 - made sms format configurable (map url...)
 - set some defaults
+- ask permissions when first used (not at installation) to follow recent UI patterns

 NB: This code is imported from: